 Cryptocurrencies created a new decentralized system that many hoped would make it difficult to forge transactions.
 However, hackers have still found a way to abuse it and make easy money.
-How?
-Cryptojacking.
+With a technique known as Cryptojacking, criminals can use your device to gather cryptocurrencies without you knowing.

 To understand what cryptojacking is, we first need to understand how cryptocurrencies are created.
 Cryptocurrencies are based on blockchain technology, which makes it difficult to forge financial transactions.